CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 #### Tokens registry

-Before the bridging, a token (XRPL or coreum) should be manually registered for the bridging.
-The tokes that are not registered can't be bridged.
+Before the bridging, a token (XRPL or Coreum) should be manually registered for the bridging.
+The tokens that are not registered can't be bridged.

 ##### XRPL originated tokens registration

-All tokens issued on XRPL that can be bridged from the XRPL to the coreum and back must have a representation on the coreum.
-Such tokens should be registered by owner on the contract side with the `XRPL issuer`, `XRPL currency`, `fees`, `token decimals` (always 15), `sending precision` and `max holding amount`.
-The `sending precision` and ` max holding amount`` should be provided taking into account the [Amount rounding handling](#amount-rounding-handling).
+All tokens issued on XRPL that can be bridged from the XRPL to the Coreum and back must have a representation on the Coreum.
+Such tokens should be registered by owner on the contract side with the `XRPL issuer`, `XRPL currency`, `fees`, `sending precision` and `max holding amount`.
+The `token decimals` (always 15) will be set by the contract.
+The `sending precision` and
+`max holding amount` should be provided taking into account the [Amount rounding handling](#amount-rounding-handling).
-The token's  `denom`is built uniquely by the contract using the`XRPL issuer`, `XRPL currency`, `block time`hash and`xrpl`prefix.
+The token's `denom` is unique and is built by the contract using the `XRPL issuer`, `XRPL currency`, `block time` hash and `xrpl` prefix.
-Required features for the issuance are`minting`, `burning`, and `IBC`.
-During the registration, the contract issues a token and will be responsible for its minting later.
+Required features for the issuance are `minting`, `burning`, and `IBC`.
+During the registration, the contract issues a token and will be responsible for its minting when a token is bridged from the XRPL to Coreum.
 After the registration, the contract triggers the `submit-trust-set-for-xrpl-token` operation to allow the multi-signing account to receive that token.
 The value of the trustset limit amount will be provided during constract instantiation and saved in the config of the contract.
 Check [register-token workflow](#register-token) for more details.

 ##### XRP token registration

-The XRP token is registered in the token registry on the contract instantiation.
-That token use the constant issuer `rrrrrrrrrrrrrrrrrrrrrho` and currency `XRP` token.
+The XRP token is registered in the token registry during the contract instantiation.
+That token uses the constant issuer `rrrrrrrrrrrrrrrrrrrrrho` and currency `XRP` set in the contract as default values.
 That token can be enabled or disabled by the owner similar to other tokens.
-Similar to XRPL originated tokens the XRP token has the `sending precision` and `max holding amount` which we set to default values on the contact instantiation.
+Similar to XRPL originated tokens, the XRP token has the `sending precision` and `max holding amount` which we set to default values on the contact instantiation.
 The XRP token has a bit of a different nature than other tokens.
 That token doesn't need approval (TrustSet) to be received and is used by the multi-signing account to pay fees.
 Since the balance for fees and received balance are not